JFFC/jffc-2019/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for the full details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for the full details.